Phaic Tăn: About Phaic Tăn

 The Kingdom of Phaic Tăn is a composite creation of a number of stereotypes and clichés about South East Asian countries.

 Phaic Tăn is said to be situated in Indochina.
 Place names in Phaic Tăn initially seem to be Vietnamese or Thai, but they form English language puns, hence the capital is called "Bumpattabumpah" ("bumper to bumper").
 "Phaic Tăn" can be read as "Fake Tan".
 Also, the districts are the mountainous "Pha Phlung" ("far flung"), the infertile "Sukkondat" ("suck on that"), the hyper "Buhng Lunhg" ("bung lung"; Australian slang 'bung', meaning 'failed'), and the exotic "Thong On".

 The country was an ancient kingdom colonized by France, but was liberated in the early 20th century through student and communist uprisings.
 A Marxist dictatorship under Chau Quoc continued until his death in 1947, which prompted the country to launch into a lengthy civil war.
 Eventually a CIA-backed coup ("Operation Freedom") made the country into a military dictatorship which it remains to this day.
 The country has a popular royal family, though the current king has been deposed no fewer than 25 times.

 Like Molvanîa, the humour of the book comes from the guide's attempts to present Phaic Tăn as an attractive, enjoyable country when it is really little more than a squalid, third-world dump.
 The country is frequently plagued by monsoons and earthquakes and many armed militia groups still patrol the streets.

 The Phaic Tăn people are presented to be extremely superstitious, and obsessed with the concept of luck.
 The index of the book contains a list of almost 600 numbers the Phaic Tănese consider lucky, plus two considered unlucky (3 and 6).
 Turning left while driving is also considered unlucky, which causes a lot of traffic problems.
-Also unlucky is asking for a non-exotic massage, having more than 5 holes in Quic Pot, and to lose a lottery.
+Also unlucky are asking for a non-exotic massage, having more than five holes in Quic Pot, and losing a lottery.

 The current king is Sukhimbol Tralanhng III, ninth king of the Angit dynasty.
 King Falanhng prides himself on being something of a musician and composer.
 In fact, the country's national anthem was actually written by him and whenever it is played Phaic Tănese will immediately stand and place one hand over each ear.
 His wife is the very overweight Suahm Luprang, his crown prince is the perverted Ferduk, his daughter is the also overweight (and embarrassed) Buk Phang, and his youngest son is Luat the Brooding, who was arrested for misusing a gun.